When spring turns a corner, Japan transforms into a wonderland of blushing hues, with countless places to view the fleeting beauty of cherry blossoms.

 Cherry trees bloom between late March and early April, depending on the year and the location in Japan.
 You can sometimes still do flower viewing in some Japanese gardens at the end of April.

-Japanese people celebrate Hanami in Japan through outdoor activities such as cherry blossom viewing and picnic under the cherry trees.
+Japanese people celebrate Hanami in Japan through outdoor activities such as cherry blossom viewing and picnicking under the cherry trees.
 This kind of gathering usually involves family or friends.
 Bring a beer and have fun with your friend at night at a park.

 The Japanese cherry blossom festival means welcome to spring.
 In the Japanese tradition of the festival, hanami means observing flowers, and its history dates back to over 2000.